-There are three main types of rotating (depending on control availability or designer choices):
+There are four main variations of rotating (depending on control availability or designer choices):

 - "Rotation Alone": Rotating circularly along the X-axis alone.
 Often all that is needed when a game is mostly on a flat plane or with limited platforming.